christianghama/cyber-security/README.md

 ## The source table

-The source Excel table is available in the spreadsheet
+The source Excel table is available in the spreadsheet (Excel_Hash.xlsm) and consists of a hypothetic list of people's information, as shown below:

+(table-sample.png)